Inspection items for overhead cranes in regular service

 A visual overhead crane inspection is done by a designated person making records of apparent external conditions to provide the basis of continuing evaluation.
 The designated person shall determine whether conditions found during an inspection constitute a hazard and whether disassembly is required for additional inspection.
 Periodic inspection of overhead cranes is completed annually for normal service and heavy service.
 Cranes with severe service shall be quarterly.

+A qualified person must check the following during a “Periodic” overhead crane inspection.
 All items required infrequent inspection and the following items if applicable:

 - Deformed cracked or corroded members